John Shaw Dawson

-John Shaw Dawson (June 10, 1869 – February 9, 1960) was a Scottish-born Kansas attorney who served as Kansas Attorney General, and as an associate justice of the Kansas Supreme Court from January 11, 1915, to January 11, 1937, and chief justice from January 11, 1937, to January 8, 1945.
+John Shaw Dawson (June 10, 1869 – February 9, 1960) was a Scottish-born Kansas attorney who served as Kansas Attorney General, and as a justice of the Kansas Supreme Court from January 11, 1915, to January 11, 1937, and chief justice from January 11, 1937, to January 8, 1945.

 Early life, education and career

 Born at Grantown-on-Spey, Scotland, to James J. and Annie (Shaw) Dawson, his father spent the greater part of his life in railroad work in Great Britain, but in his later years followed merchandising in Scotland and was postmaster of his village.
 Dawson was primarily educated in the public schools, later attending the Robert Gordon's College, at Aberdeen.
 His father wanted him to enter the ministry, but Dawson objected and was allowed to move to Illinois, where he had relatives residing.
 From 1884 to 1887 he worked as a farmer in Illinois, primarily with relatives, and in March 1887 moved to Kansas.
 He taught country schools in Western Kansas, and during this time also attended the normal school at Salina.
 In 1889, he moved to Topeka, Kansas, becoming a bond clerk in the office of the state treasurer.
 While in Western Kansas he became principal of the Hill City schools, where the president of the school board was attorney Henry J. Harwi, who also provided Dawson's early legal training.